-\textbf{Related Work}.
-FedAvg \citep{mcmahan2017communication} uses local stochastic gradient descent (SGD) to reduce the number of communications between the server and clients.
-Convergence analysis has been conducted for FedAvg \citep{li2019convergence, khaled2020tighter, yang2020achieving, yu2019parallel} and its variants (e.g., momentum variants \citep{wang2019slowmo, liu2020accelerating} and variance-reducing variants \citep{konevcny2016federated, karimireddy2020scaffold}) in both iid and non-iid data settings.
+FedAvg \cite{mcmahan2017communication} uses local stochastic gradient descent (SGD) to reduce the number of communications between the server and clients.
+Convergence has been analyzed for FedAvg \cite{li2019convergence, khaled2020tighter, yang2020achieving, yu2019parallel, liu2022right} and its variants (e.g., momentum variants \cite{wang2019slowmo, liu2020accelerating} and variance-reducing variants \cite{konevcny2016federated, karimireddy2020scaffold}) in both iid and non-iid data settings.
 However, the majority of works on FL study the synchronous setting and treat the communication frequency as a tunable parameter of the algorithm.

-Asynchronous distributed optimization/learning was studied in the past several years.
-These works \citep{mitliagkas2016asynchrony, hadjis2016omnivore, chen2016revisiting, zheng2017asynchronous, dai2018toward} consider a single SGD step by the distributed nodes with iid data distributions, which are not typical settings of FL.
-The literature on asynchronous FL is much smaller but different works have vastly different focuses.
-For example, some existing works \citep{chen2018lag, smith2017federated, nishio2019client} still assume universal communication at all times and the asynchronicity is the result of an algorithm decision rather than a constraint.
-Some other works \citep{van2020asynchronous, chai2021fedat, chen2020asynchronous, li2021stragglers} use asynchronous model aggregation to address the ``straggler'' problem encountered in synchronous FL.
-The asynchronous setting closest to ours is studied in \citep{avdiukhin2021federated, basu2019qsparse}, which considered arbitrary communication patterns.
-However, these works only considered the interaction between the server and the clients, overlooking the interactions among clients themselves.
+In recent years, asynchronous distributed optimization and learning have been extensively studied.
+Works such as \cite{mitliagkas2016asynchrony, hadjis2016omnivore, chen2016revisiting, zheng2017asynchronous, dai2018toward} focus on single SGD steps by distributed nodes with iid data distributions, which do not represent typical FL settings.
+The literature on asynchronous FL is smaller and has varied emphases.
+For instance, some existing works \cite{chen2018lag, smith2017federated, nishio2019client} still assume universal communication at all times, with asynchronicity resulting from an algorithmic decision rather than a constraint.
+Other works \cite{van2020asynchronous, chai2021fedat, chen2020asynchronous, li2021stragglers} employ asynchronous model aggregation to tackle the "straggler" issue in synchronous FL.
+The asynchronous setting most similar to ours is examined in \cite{avdiukhin2021federated, basu2019qsparse}, which consider arbitrary communication patterns.
+However, these studies only focus on the interaction between the server and the clients, overlooking the interactions among clients themselves.
 In this work, we propose FedMobile, an algorithm that leverages the benefits of relaying through client interactions, and demonstrate its superior convergence performance both theoretically and empirically compared to state-of-the-art asynchronous method \cite{avdiukhin2021federated}.